fiddy package

 only_at_completion: bool = True

-class fiddy.analysis.TransformByDirectionScale(scales: Dict[str, str])
+class fiddy.analysis.TransformByDirectionScale(scales: dict[str, str])

 Bases: Analysis